Sebastianhju/Runeterra-5e/Items/Rare Items.md

 - Sickle
 - Attunement

 **Spectral Waltz**: When you hit an attack roll, you gain a stack of _Waltz_, up to a maximum of 4.
-If you have at least one stack of _Waltz_ you can phace through walls and creatures.
-When you have 4 stacks you gain 30 feet additional walking speed.
+If you have at least one stack of _Waltz_ you gain 30 feet additional walking speed.
+When you have 4 stacks you can phace through terrain and creatures.

-_You gain +2 to attack and damage rolls using this magical weapon_
+_You gain +1 to attack and damage rolls using this magical weapon_

 ---